m-language/m/docs/tutorial/macros.rst

 Macros are the core of M's higher level abstractions; they allow you to use information from the compiler to transform expressions and create new semantics.
-To do this, M treats its own structure as a primitive type, and allows the definition of function macros which operate on it.
+To do this, M treats its own structure as a primitive type, and allows the definition of functions which operate on it.

 Macro Application
 =================